This Tuna Pasta Salad is macro-friendly and so easy to make. Enjoy this healthy pasta salad for an easy lunch or a quick dinner.

 - 2 oz crumbled feta or cubed or grated cheddar, gruyere, or jack (56g)

-- 1 frozen garlic cube or minced clove
+- 1 frozen garlic cube or minced garlic clove

 Instructions

-- Cook 125 g of pasta if you want just enough for this recipe.
-It will grow into 250 grams of cooked pasta.
+- Cook 125g of pasta if you want just enough for this recipe.
+It will grow into 250g of pasta once fully cooked.

 - To a large bowl, add cooked pasta along with the rest of the salad ingredients.
 Break up the tuna a bit so you don’t have any huge chunks.

-- Whisk together the dressing ingredients.
-Pour over the salad and toss well.
+- Whisk together the ingredients for the tuna pasta dressing.
+Pour the dressing over the salad and toss well.
 Add additional salt and pepper to taste.
-If it’s drier than you like, add a little juice from the pepperoncini jar or additional vinegar.
+If the salad is drier than you like, add a little juice from the pepperoncini jar or additional vinegar.

 - Enjoy immediately.
 Or store in the fridge for your meal prep!